SkygearIO/features/features/192-asset-gear/index.md

 - `url`: The presigned URL to upload the asset.
 - `method`: The method to be used in the upload request.
 - `headers`: The headers to be included in the upload request.
+- `form`: The form data to be included in the upload request.
+  - `filename`: If the form name-value pair has this property, it is the field for the asset.

 ##### Response Example